On This Page

 Feature Specification

-Deployment Options On-premises, cloud, hybrid, open-source Community Edition
+Deployment options On-premises, cloud, hybrid, open-source Community Edition

-Database Support MySQL, PostgreSQL, Oracle, MS SQL Server
+Database support MySQL, PostgreSQL, Oracle, MS SQL Server

-Search Technology Apache Lucene with embedding-model semantic layer (model not disclosed)
+Search technology Apache Lucene with embedding-model semantic layer (model not disclosed)

-Integration Methods REST API, CMIS, WebDAV, SOAP, Microsoft Office add-ons, Microsoft 365 email
+Integration methods REST API, CMIS, WebDAV, SOAP, Microsoft Office add-ons, Microsoft 365 email

 Authentication LDAP, Active Directory, SSO, API key, internal

-Document Formats 200+ supported formats with barcode recognition (linear/1D and 2D)
+Document formats 200+ supported formats with barcode recognition (linear/1D and 2D)

 Governance Permanent deletion, version-level annotations, validation scripts bound to document classes